Florida Means Test Calculator 2026: Do You Qualify for Chapter 7?

 Below Median Income

-If your income is below the limit shown above, there is a “presumption of no abuse.”
+If your income is below the limit shown above, there is a "presumption of no abuse."
 You typically qualify for Chapter 7 bankruptcy automatically regarding income levels.
+Learn more about the Chapter 7 process.

 Above Median Income

 Being above the median does not automatically disqualify you.
 It simply means your attorney must perform the full Means Test calculation, deducting allowable expenses (mortgage, taxes, healthcare) to see if you have disposable income left over.
+If Chapter 7 isn't the right fit, Chapter 13 offers a structured repayment plan that protects your assets, and small business owners may want to explore Subchapter V.

 Income Limits for Cases Filed On or After Nov 1, 2025